wolfe-labs/DU-LuaC/README.md

 ## About, Contact, Support, etc.

-If you have any questions, feel free to [ping me over on Discord](https://discord.gg/egQaE2U) and I'll be glad to help!
+If you have any questions, feel free to ping me in [Wolfe Labs' Discord server](https://discord.gg/YerENgKDre) and I'll be glad to help!

 I don't usually respond to friend requests, sometimes don't even notice them, so if you need to contact me **please** use the Discord server.

+### Donations

+In-game donations are more than welcome!
+Feel free to send any amounts to the **Wolfe Labs** in-game organization.

+You can also buy me an IRL coffee too via both [PayPal](https://www.paypal.com/donate?hosted_button_id=YYVSTZ8EN3JSC) and [Pix](https://nubank.com.br/pagar/4rs96/YNDgXVKPoV)